-I continue to get excellent treatment from BPI and its staff.
-My RM as the one who introduced me to BPI Investment Management's mutual fund back in August 2023.
-She motivated me effectively because she was able to explain well the different investment outlets, their pros and cons, and more importantly, how it will help maximize the value of my hard-earned money.
+I got and continue to get excellent treatment from BPI and its staff, My RM, Josephine V. Tiu. was the one who introduced me to BPI Investment Management's 'mutual fund' back in August 2023.
+I'd say she motivated me effectively because it's a secured investment.